souzacarvalh/ice-vault-ui/README.md

 ## How do I run it?

+1) Make sure you have node/npm and ng (AngularCLI) properly installed
+2) In the project root folder execute the command: 'npm install' to refresh all the dependencies
+3) Execute 'ng build' for building the project
-Execute 'ng serve' it will start up a dev server on http://localhost:4200
+4) Execute 'ng serve' to start up the front-end server on http://localhost:4200

 ## Dev Requirements